 Increases collagen synthesis, supporting joint and connective tissue health.

-Enhances immune cell function, aiding recovery and adaptation.
+Enhances immune cell function, supporting recovery and adaptation.

-Stimulates cartilage and bone growth, which is crucial for long-term training adaptations.
+Stimulates cartilage and bone growth, which supports long-term training adaptations.

 Increases renal plasma flow, assisting in fluid balance and recovery.